dudushy/dudushy/README.md

 ---
 ## :heavy_plus_sign: Additional information:

-- Advanced knowledge in English
+- Advanced English knowledge

 - Creation of simple Java projects (CRUD)

-- Elaboration of some extracurricular projects, making algorithms and BOTs with the aim of automating certain daily tasks (message bot, cryptography, math, text formatting)
+- Elaboration of extracurricular projects, making algorithms and BOTs with the aim of automating certain daily tasks (message bot, cryptography, math, text formatting)

 - I've been in contact with games and computers (of all kinds and categories, online and offline) since I was little, I've always admired every detail in the games (functioning, graphics, mechanics and development)